 For most of your time at a company – the “middle” portion of your employment – it’s your job to stay engaged, to be involved in corporate events, and to do more than just turn up to work.
 Employers value people who are engaged and invested in contributing to the culture.
 Chances are, you spend more of your awake time at work than you do anywhere else so it’s up to you make it the best it can be.

 I’ve also put together a list of best practices for when it’s time to leave a job.
 It’s sad when people leave, but most employees exit on good terms.
 For a boss, it’s always nice to see someone move on to do great things – they might even come back.
 Leaving a company doesn’t have to mean a cutting of ties.

-Make it a celebration rather than vanishing quietly.
-Below is a list of things to do when you’re leaving a job – you’ll see that a lot of these points marry up with suggestions I made in the “Say Hello” section:
+I know big companies don’t do all of these points, but I encourage all of them at SSW.
+This is my list of things to do when you’re leaving a job – you’ll see that a lot of these points marry up with suggestions I made in the “Say Hello” section:

 Tip #1: Have a conversation – don’t resign via email.
 Having been on the receiving end of bad news many times, I know that I always prefer to hear it directly.
 If you can’t do it face to face, over the phone is also okay, but always try to have a direct conversation about it.

 Of course, you should send an email as well, so you’ve got a communication trail, but it should be an “As per our conversation” email, sent after the conversation has concluded.

 Tip #2: Just as when you started, take the time to say goodbye to your co-workers.
 Shake their hands and say their names as you bid them goodbye.

 Tip #3: Send a farewell email to your team.
 Talk about what you liked, what you learnt, and what you’ll be doing next – both professionally and personally.
 If you’re comfortable doing so, include your personal contact details so people can stay in touch with you after you’ve left.